MarkkusKoddala/intern-decision-engine-backend/conclusion.md

 This approach is problematic as it could lead to data leakage, especially in a multithreaded environment.
 A more secure and reliable solution would be to instantiate a new DecisionResponse for every request, ensuring data integrity and isolation between requests.

+### Decision engine does not return maximum possible loan amount

+The current implementation of the decision engine fails to always return the maximum possible loan amount that the engine could approve based on the customer's profile and credit history.
+Instead, it only considers the requested amount, potentially underestimating what the customer might be eligible for.
+This could mislead customers about their borrowing capabilities and affect their decision-making.

 ### Overloaded calculateApprovedLoan method
 The calculateApprovedLoan method in the DecisionEngine class is responsible for too many tasks, which affects readability and maintainability.
 Refactoring this method to delegate specific tasks to helper